How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 There can be some variation within the practice of TMS, but the basic mechanism is generally the same: a magnet is placed against the scalp—traditionally, near the forehead—and magnetic pulses are delivered.

-During a treatment session, a patient is usually placed in a comfortable chair and given earplugs to deaden some of the sound emitted by the magnetic machine.
+During a TMS treatment session, the patient is usually placed in a comfortable chair and given earplugs to deaden some of the sound emitted by the magnetic machine.
 The magnet is typically activated for a few seconds.
-When activated, patients may hear a clicking or tapping sound and feel a similar sensation against the skin.
+When activated, the patients may hear a clicking or tapping sound and feel a similar sensation against the skin.

-Most practitioners recommend regular treatment with TMS, which usually means five sessions per week for a four- to six-week period.
-Treatment can veer outside of this standard but usually requires at least this great a time commitment.
+Most practitioners recommend regular treatment with TMS, which usually means five therapy sessions per week for a four- to six-week period.
+Therapeutic treatment can veer outside of this standard but usually requires at least this great a time commitment.
 Improvement in symptoms can take several weeks, but some patients report feeling changes as early as the first treatment.

 What happens after treatment concludes?

-Once treatment has concluded, patients typically go on to use traditional treatment methods, such as talk counseling or medication, to maintain TMS results.
+Once therapeutic treatment has concluded, patients typically go on to use traditional, therapeutic treatment methods, such as talk therapy or medication, to maintain the results of TMS.

 Treatment costs

 The cost of TMS can be difficult to discern, as it is still considered somewhat experimental by some insurance companies.
-For this reason, many patients are only able to undergo insurance-covered treatment after traditional methods have not worked; Transcranial Magnetic Stimulation is often not covered as a primary treatment option.
+For this reason, many patients are only able to undergo insurance-covered treatment after traditional methods have not worked; TMS is often not covered as a primary therapeutic treatment option.

 Does insurance cover TMS treatment costs?

-If insurance is not able or willing to cover Transcranial Magnetic Stimulation treatment costs, patients can expect rates between $400 and $500 per session.
-Fortunately, many insurance companies allow doctors and clients to lobby for declined treatment options.
+If insurance is not able or willing to cover TMS therapy costs, patients can expect rates between $400 and $500 per session.
+Fortunately, many insurance companies allow doctors and clients to lobby for declined therapeutic treatment options.

 How effective is TMS for depression?